 Navigating Around Crafter Studio¶

-- You can get back to the My Sites screen by:
+- You can get back to the Sites screen by:

 Crafter Studio administrators can also create and delete sites from this screen.

-My Account is where you go to change your personal Crafter Studio settings like language or to change your password.
+Account Management is where you go to change your personal Crafter Studio settings like language or to change your password.

 - Click on your username in the toolbar